 - Finding evidence to support your claim that the item is wrong, perhaps a receipt to show a debt has been paid or correspondence with your creditor that demonstrates that an entry has been duplicated

-If the credit bureau doesn't accept that a mistake has been made, you will still have the opportunity to include a short note next to the disputed entry explaining why you think there is an error.
+If the credit reference agency doesn't accept that a mistake has been made, you will still have the opportunity to include a short note next to the disputed entry explaining why you think there is an error.
 This won't be reflected in your credit score, but will be visible to lenders when they are assessing your file.

 What can I do if an entry on my credit report is unfair?